Why teens are not getting quality sleep and how parents can help

 Encourage your teen to avoid caffeine especially four hours or so before bedtime.
 Not only drinks like energy drinks, coffee, tea and cola, but also food products with chocolate like candy, ice cream and protein bars.
 How teens sleep has a good deal to do with how they spend their day.

 In addition to cutting caffeine during the day, there are many other daily habits that can help teens get a good night’s sleep.
-The Insomnia Workbook for Teens can help them create good sleep habits so that they feel alert and ready for their day.
+The Insomnia Workbook for Teens (available on amazon) can help them create good sleep habits so that they feel alert and ready for their day.